 What is estate planning, and why is it important?

 Estate planning involves the process of managing and distributing an individual’s wealth and assets.
-It is crucial for ensuring that assets are allocated according to the individual’s wishes, minimizing tax liabilities, and providing financial security and peace of mind for clients and their families.
+It is crucial to ensure that assets are allocated according to the individual’s wishes, minimize tax liabilities, and provide financial security and peace of mind for clients and their families.

 What types of jobs are available in estate planning?